 Don't get caught out when changing the purpose of land or buildings.
-Our experienced planning consultants are able to guide you through the change of use planning process.
+Our experienced planning consultants are able to guide you through the process to achieve permission for change of use.

 Whilst development including the change of use of land and buildings usually requires a full planning application, Part 3 of the Second Schedule to the General Permitted Development Order (GDPO) allows the change of use of certain types of buildings through permitted development.
 Examples of changes of uses permitted include:

 - Offices to Dwellings;

 Permitted development rights are subject to conditions and limitations.
 While a full planning application is not required, it is important to highlight that, in some cases, the permitted development right will require the local planning authority to approve certain matters (commonly referred to as “prior approval”).

 Certain criteria need to be met for specific types of buildings to qualify for a change of use.
 Therefore, before the change of use occurs, an application seeking prior approval must be submitted to the Local Planning Authority.